Should You Buy or Lease Your Next New Car?

 I’d be willing to bet that a week doesn’t go by without me receiving the big question surrounding buying a new car.

-To begin with, I’m going to leave the debate of buying new vs. pre-owned for another Strategy Session.
+To begin with, I’m going to leave the debate of buying new vs. pre-owned for a future blog entry.
 For today, let’s assume that you’re buying a new car.

 In my view, given the enormous cost of cars these days, it’s a very good idea to take the time to evaluate the most cost effective way for you to purchase your cars both now and in the future.

 With all the ‘financing’ options you now have available to you, you really have to do your homework.

 Ownership Mentality: Appreciating Assets

 The first factor that I believe you have to think about is purely economical.
 What I mean by that is most people have been conditioned over their lifetime to “own” everything in their lives.
 And, I believe that’s a worthy goal.

 However, if you stop and think about that, what you want to own is “appreciating” assets.
 So, for example, owning your home makes the most sense for the overwhelming majority of individuals.
 And, it makes sense because house values have traditionally appreciated throughout history.
 (However, after the lessons of 2008, we all know that’s not an absolute!)